TheAlgorithms/C-Plus-Plus/README.md

 ![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed/TheAlgorithms/C-Plus-Plus?color=green&style=flat-square)

 ### All algorithms implemented in C++ (for education)
-The implementations are for learning purpose.
-They may be less efficient than the implementation in the standard library.
+The implementations are for learning purposes, wherein some may be less efficient than their corresponding implementations in the standard library.

 ### Contribute Guidelines
 Read our [Contribution Guidelines](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/CONTRIBUTION.md) before you contribute.